haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/best-practices/semantic_config.md

 The main advantages of the new structure are described in the following sections.

 ## Readability
-All components options are separate nodes, and a node's purpose is defined by its name.
+All 组件 options are separate nodes, and a node's purpose is defined by its name.
 The number of abstract-named nodes like `<item>`或`<argument>` is minimized.
 {% collapsible Illustration %}
 {% highlight xml%}
 <field name="default_billing" formElement="checkbox">